harjeet88/book-summaries/leadership/stratagy_in_action.md

     4. How to change
     5. How to measure
 12. Ultimate test of strategy is how you adapt to circumstances you face.
 This needs recognition to adapt.
+13. Measure of success
+    1. When you are able to relate new info to your strategy
+    2. everyone in your stakeholders knows bigger picture
+    3. your work is aligned to your big picture
+    4. simplified big picture to comunicate
+15. Checklist
+    1. mission
+    2. role's relation to company's success
+    3. communicate big pictur with colleagus
+    4. know what affects big picture strtaegy
+    5. identify key trends

+### Finding Position, Intent and Direction
+1. Know how your Prodcuts, company is positioned in market
+2. Know here are u going to compete. what you intend to acheive and which direction
+3. Apple example of failure to success. where they became successful by launching series of products , not 1 product.
+They were clear on position, intent and direction
+4. Dont confuse Mission with Position.
+Mission should have position, intent and direction.
+5. Apple's position is they want to build best designed and quality computer.
+Dell wants to be successful company and give best customer experience.
+Both are positioning them differntly. ultimately, they could both give best computers and best customer experience and succeful companies.
+But what they priortise is different from each other
+6. You should know how you will be identified by your customers.
+7. if you dont define positon clearly. it will confuse your employees and evryone.
+8. while defining position. start with cost and quality. then expand diff and think what you want to focus on.
+9. plot on chart - high quality, high cost or high quality low cost or low quality low cost etc
+10. How can you clearly state your position and intent. think about one line slogan.

+### Looking for Advantages